 Add a widget to the dashboard from the gallery.

 Select one of the following measurement types:

 - Mobile (for TruClient-Native Mobile tests only)

 - User Data Points (for user-defined data points only)

-Click a widget to add it to the dashboard.
+Click a widget in the right pane to add it to the dashboard.

 Rearrange the dashboard